teofilobd/teofilobd.github.io/_posts/2018-03-26-Outline-shaders.md

   - outline
 ---

 Going straight to the point.
-Here are 3.5 ways of making outlines.
+Here are 3.5 ways of creating outlines.

 ## 1) Inverted hull